Fordham

 - Judicial Engagement: finding new and innovative ways to engage members of the judiciary in the life of our Law School

-- Clerkships: strengthening and building upon our clerkship successes by enhancing the existing clerkship support for our students and alumni
+- Clerkships: building upon our clerkship successes by enhancing the existing clerkship support for our students and alumni

 Throughout the academic year, the CJEC partners with other centers, faculty, and student organizations to host events with judges.
 These engagements enable students to gain firsthand exposure to federal and state court judges and the judicial process in both formal and informal settings.

-Jurist in Residence: Our Jurist in Residence Program brings prominent judges from across the country to the law school to engage with our law school community and share their expertise.
-During the course of their visit, judges engage in all aspects of law school life, from co-teaching courses to hosting roundtable discussions with students on a range of topics.
+Distinguished Jurist in Residence Lecture: Our Jurist in Residence Program brings prominent judges from across the country to the Law School to interact with our Law School community and share their expertise.
+During the course of their visit, judges engage in all aspects of Law School life, from co-teaching courses to hosting roundtable discussions with students and meeting informally with faculty.
+The Jurist’s visit culminates with a lecture to the entire Law School community —faculty, students and alumni—on a timely and important legal topic.

-Judges Day in Residence: Our Judges Day in Residence Program is a unique program welcoming multiple judges from a single local court to the Law School for a day in residence.
-The visiting jurists co-teach courses, attend an informal lunch with students, and host a town hall discussing the work of the court followed by a reception with the Law School community.
+Judicial Day in Residence: Our Judicial Day in Residence Program welcomes multiple judges from a single local court to the Law School for a day in residence.
+The visiting jurists co-teach courses, attend an informal lunch with students, and actively participate in a town hall we host discussing the court’s work followed by a reception with the Law School community.

-First to the Bench: Each year, we welcome a prominent member of the judiciary to the Law School who is either the first in their family to attend college or professional school or is an immigrant to speak about their path to the bench to our self-identified first generation students and alumni.
-At the conclusion of the formal talk, we host a reception allowing for our alumni clerks who are first-generation to meet and mingle with our current first-generation students to forge relationships.
+First to the Bench: Each year, we welcome a prominent member of the judiciary to the Law School who is either the first in their family to attend college or professional school or immigrated to this country.
+This “first generation” judge then discusses their path to the bench in a session aimed at our self-identified first-generation students and alumni.
+At the conclusion of the Fireside Chat, we host a reception welcoming back our alumni clerks who are first-generation to meet and mingle with our current students to forge relationships.

-Clerkships, typically one or two years in duration, will have you working alongside a federal or state court judge, or as part of a pool of clerks supporting the work of a particular court.
-The experience offers an unparalleled opportunity to see the inner workings of the judicial process, while also honing legal research and writing skills under the supervision of a future lifelong mentor—the judge.
+Clerkships, typically one or two years in duration, enable graduates to work alongside a federal or state court judge, or as part of a pool of clerks supporting the work of a particular court.
+The experience offers an unparalleled opportunity to observe and engage with the inner workings of the judicial process, while also honing legal research and writing skills under the supervision of a future lifelong mentor—the judge.

-The CJEC, working collaboratively with the Faculty Clerkship Committee, provides students and alumni with a comprehensive support structure array—including strategic counseling, application material critique, proprietary clerkship resources and guides, programs and workshops, and interview preparation—to help our clerkship applicants stand out.
+The CJEC, working collaboratively with the Faculty Clerkship Committee, provides students and alumni with a comprehensive support structure—including strategic counseling, feedback and guidance on application materials, proprietary clerkship resources and guides, programs and workshops, and interview preparation—to help our clerkship applicants stand out.

 Members of the J.D.
-Class of 2022 have secured 39 clerkships at the federal and state court levels for varying terms, including nine on federal circuit courts of appeals and two on high state courts.
-In the 2022–2023 term, we will have more than 95 of our alumni serving as clerks in the federal and state courts at varying levels.
+Class of 2024 have secured 26 clerkships at the federal and state court levels, including 3 on federal circuit courts of appeals.
+Over the course of the 2024–2025 term, we will have more than 85 of our alumni serving as clerks in the federal and state courts at varying levels.

-Over the past five years, our clerks spanned the nation, serving on the federal circuit courts for the 1st, 2nd, 5th, 8th, 9th, 10th and D.C.
-Circuits; federal district courts in California, Connecticut, Delaware, Florida, Georgia, Guam, Hawaii, Massachusetts, New Jersey, New York, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, Vermont, and West Virginia; U.S. Immigration Court; and on the highest state courts in Alaska, Connecticut, Delaware, Florida, New Jersey, New York, and Texas.
+Over the past five years, our clerks spanned the nation, serving on the federal circuit courts for the 1st, 2nd, 3rd, 5th, 8th, 9th, and 10th; federal district courts in Alaska, California, Connecticut, Delaware, Florida, Guam, Georgia, Hawaii, Illinois, Massachusetts, Michigan, Mississippi, New Jersey, New York, Oklahoma, South Carolina, Tennessee, Texas, Vermont, and Virginia; U.S. Bankruptcy Courts, U.S. Court of International Trade, U.S. Court of Federal Claims, U.S. Immigration Court, U.S. Tax Court; and on state courts in Alaska, Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Texas and Washington.

 Who We